puzzle/openshift-workshop/src/01_basics.md

 `oc start-build static-site --from-dir=. --follow`

-Will build an image and store in the `ImageStream` "kt-static-site" and tag it with "latest".
+Will build an image and store in the `ImageStream` "static-site" and tag it with "latest".

 ----